- Who can go to RCHS?

 - Why should I go to RCHS?

 An RCHS student can graduate from Richland College with an Associate of Science degree at the same time as graduating from high school, ready to transfer to a four-year university.
-RCHS students do not pay for college tuition, textbooks, or their leased laptop computer, making it a great educational and economical choice.
+RCHS students do not pay for college tuition or textbooks, making it a great educational and economical choice.

 - Who will my instructors be?

 RCHS students will only attend classes taught by Richland College professors.

 - Will I attend classes with other college students?

 RCHS students will attend regular college classes on the Richland campus along with all other college students.

 - What is expected of an RCHS student?

 RCHS students will take courses in DCCCD's core curriculum